 We had expected a rapidly growing Internet (but not the risks of stew with "splinternet").
 A vast and unprecedented miniaturization, thanks to nanotechnology.
 The advent of the cloud (true) which would mark the end of physical computers (false).
 Display on the retina (almost true).
 Conversations with virtual assistants (but we hadn't expected that they recorded).
 An artificial brain (AI exploded thanks to GAN, but we are still far away).

 In short: the past forecasts for the near future were half true.

 I don't think anyone could have predicted everything that has happened in the past 10 years.
 We finally said goodbye to floppies and (perhaps) 3D TVs, with all due respect to the glasses that lie in some furniture.

 Cloud storage and computing are probably one of the most important technologies of the decade.
 Mobile broadband is taken for granted and we now watch HD videos on smaller screens wherever we are.

 We lost Steve Jobs and saw Mark Zuckerberg become one of the richest and most powerful technology CEOs in the world.

-Elon Musk has made his mark in electric and self-driving cars, as well as in space and solar technology.
-His name has passed from the mouth of a few experts to that of all.
+Elon Musk has made its mark in electric and self-driving cars, as well as in space and solar technology.
+His name has gone from the mouth of a few experts to that of everyone.

-Artificial intelligence is now an accepted part of everyday life, even though it is one of the least reliable technologies on the planet.
+Artificial intelligence is now an accepted part of daily life, even though it is one of the least reliable technologies on the planet.